tklab-tud/umundo/README.md

 	<a href="http://code.google.com/p/protobuf/">Protocol Buffers</a>.
 As it is
 	unpractical to wrap the whole typing system via native access from other languages, this component exists once for every target language.
-At the moment, implementations for C++, Java and Objective-C exist.<a href="/tklab-tud/umundo/tree/master/s11n">[more]</a>
+At the moment, implementations for C++, Java, C# and Objective-C exist.<a href="/tklab-tud/umundo/tree/master/s11n">[more]</a>
 	<br/><br/><b>Note:</b> You can always access all of uMundos functionality from
 	Objective-C as you can just use .mm extensions and write mixed code.
-Green with Objective-C therefore means "Has an actual, Objective-C facade".
 The biggest stumbling block for umundo.s11n to have a pure Objective-C facade is the absence of a suited protobuf compiler.
 	<br/><br/><table>